 It may not be beach weather, but that doesn't mean you can't get the family outside to explore the great outdoors.
 Check out the following links for premiere coastal parks and recreation ideas.

-- Coast Guide - For a Google Earth online mapping tool that covers the entire Massachusetts coastline and maps and descriptions of beaches and other public access points from Salisbury to Hull, see this Massachusetts Office of Coastal Zone Management (CZM) web page.
+- Public Access and Coast Guide - For mapping tools and publications on beaches and other public access points in the Bay State, see this Massachusetts Office of Coastal Zone Management (CZM) web page.

 - Coastal Trails - From the rocky bluffs of the North Shore to the sandy beaches of Cape Cod, check out this CZM listing of dozens of trails to choose from—all complete with water views.